-There are now a number of vendors, some we’ve partnered with, that can identify which accounts are in market for your category of technology or business service.
-They can identify that there are 100 accounts in market this month or 10 in market this week, and companies are seeing multiple demand centers in these surge reports and heat maps, primarily by location.
+There are now a number of vendors, some we’ve partnered with, that can identify which accounts are in the market for your category of technology or business service.
+They can identify that there are 100 accounts in the market this month or 10 in the market this week, and companies are seeing multiple demand centers in these surge reports and heat maps, primarily by location.

 When you see that there are 5-10 people in one or two demand centers that show intent — and here’s the tricky thing about ABM solutions and where many break down — you can’t just follow up with the account, you need to reach out to the specific contacts, the people that fit your ICP.
 You can do ABM advertising, but the old adage is true: “People buy from people,” so people must also sell to people.

 Q4: Desire for fast growth, buyer intent… what’s the third reason companies typically move to ABM?